SkylineCommunications/dataminer-docs/connector-help/connector_help/Socomec_Diris_D-50_-_I-60.md

 # Socomec Diris D-50 - I-60

 The Socomec Diris I-60 is a Current Measurement Module.
-This driver can be used to monitor and control this device.
+This connector can be used to monitor and control this device.

 ## About